Pamukkale: Ultimate Guide to Turkey’s Cotton Castle

 The best time to visit Pamukkale is in the spring (Apr-May) and fall (Sep-Oct), with pleasant weather and minimal tourists, as Pamukkale is highly overcrowded in the summer months.

-On the other hand, if you are visiting Pamukkale in the summer (Jun – Aug), it’s best to come as early in the morning as possible if you would like to avoid the crowds.
+On the other hand, if you visit Pamukkale in the summer (Jun – Aug), it’s best to come as early in the morning as possible or late afternoon to avoid the crowds (at least a bit) and have a nicer experience.
+Sunsets are nice in Pamukkale as well.

-Spring and fall in Pamukkale should still be an enjoyable time to visit, as we were there at the end of October, and the daytime temperature was still very high, and the water was warm.
+Spring and fall in Pamukkale should still be enjoyable times to visit.
+We were there at the end of October, and the daytime temperature was still very high, and the water was warm.

-We made a trip from Antalya and visited Pamukkale for a half-day, and after Pamukkale, we also visited Salda Lake (travel guide coming soon!) before returning back to Antalya.
+We did a trip from Antalya during our Turkey road trip and spent a half-day at Pamukkale.
+After Pamukkale, we also visited Salda Lake (travel guide coming soon!) before returning to Antalya.

 RECOMMENDED TOURS